hoangton/smartcash/merchants/technical.rst

 the key difference is the fee structure and input requirements for InstantPay.

 #.
-Fee Structure: InstantPay utilizes a “per-input” fee of 0.0001 SmartCash
+Fee Structure: InstantPay utilizes a “per-input” fee of 0.001 SmartCash
    per Input.
 #.
 Input Requirements: All inputs for an InstantPay transaction must
-   have at least 6 confirmations.
+   have at least 2 confirmations.

+#.
+Amount: Total amount
+   must less than 100k.

 In the event that a given transaction does not meet both criteria it will revert to a standard transaction.